suraj95/Python-Practice/README.md

 ## Python Practice

-This repository contains practice problems for a Python Programming interview and then before starting the job.
+This repository contains practice problems for a Python Programming interview and then brushing up the basics before starting the job.

 ![alt text](./Images/python-cheatsheet.jpeg)